 Our researchers

-Chris Greenhalgh (University of Nottingham), Kapil Sayal (University of Nottingham), Jim Warren (University of Auckland), Vajisha Wanniarachchi (University of Auckland),Kevin Glover (University of Nottingham)
+Chris Greenhalgh (University of Nottingham), Kapil Sayal (University of Nottingham), Jim Warren (University of Auckland), Vajisha Wanniarachchi (University of Auckland),Kevin Glover (University of Nottingham), Glenn McGarry (University of Nottingham)

 Sparx